-Keeping up with the latest food trends can prove difficult.
-What’s in fashion today could fall out tomorrow and vice versa.
-However, when it comes to keeping healthy, notice is taken.
-People are now talking about the latest food fad – lectins are they bad for you or not?
+Keeping up with the latest food trends can be difficult, and could also be potentially detrimental to one’s health.
+What we know as good food today could fall out tomorrow and vice versa.
+However, when it comes to keeping healthy, most people take notice.
+People are now talking about the latest food fad.
+Lectins are they bad for you?
+What are the dangers of lectins?

-Rossi says lectins aren’t an issue for most people, insignificant amounts are not so much of a problem.
+Rossi says lectins aren’t an issue for most people and insignificant amounts are not so much of a problem.
 Lectins can prove more harmful to those who have an intolerance to it, however.

 A startling amount of foods on supermarket shelves contain lectins.
-Grains, eggplants, beans and legumes, nuts, tomatoes, peppers, potatoes, eggs and dairy products all contain them.
-We must add here that each food contains a relatively small amount, and the way in which the food is prepared can either increase or reduce the problem.
+This is where the dangers of lectins come in.
+Adding to the ones we mentioned above, grains, eggplants, legumes, peppers, potatoes, eggs, and dairy products all contain them.
+We must add here that each food contains a relatively small amount.
+The way you prepare the food can either increase or reduce the dangers of lectins.

 “If a person is eating cooked legumes and whole grains, these low levels of lectins are tolerated,” Rossi adds.

-As always, as with the debate that has surrounded gluten and other foods we’re told to avoid, the facts around lectins can be difficult to discern.
+As always, as with the debate that surrounds gluten and other foods experts tell us to avoid, the facts around lectins can be difficult to discern.
 Many say that cutting lectins from a diet could do more harm than good unless you have a specific intolerance to it.
 Rossi points out that there are in fact very few foods that are perfect.

 According to Bulletproof, lectins are bad, suck your energy and make you weak.
 “Lectins matter to the performance level of everyone, but they are particularly important if you have a thyroid condition, or if you have any kind of arthritis, diabetes, heart disease, cystitis, or even if you are simply 100 pounds overweight.
 This is because lectins are tied directly to inflammation and autoimmune reactions in your body,” the website states.